pypa/distlib/docs/reference.rst

    A class used to install scripts based on specifications.

+   .. attribute:: source_dir

+      The directory where script sources are to be found.

+   .. attribute:: target_dir

+      The directory where scripts are to be created.

+   .. attribute:: add_launchers

+      Whether to create native executable launchers on Windows.

+   .. attribute:: force

+      Whether to overwrite scripts even when timestamps show they're up to date.

+   .. attribute:: set_mode

+      Whether, on Posix, the scripts should have their execute mode set.

    .. attribute:: script_template

       The text of a template which should contain ``%(shebang)s``,